This post may contain affiliate links. Please read our disclosure policy.

 See recipe card below for a full list of ingredients and measurements.

-These step-by-step photos and instructions are here to help you visualize how to make a single serving of shrimp tacos.
-See the recipe box below for ingredient amounts and full recipe instructions.
+These photos and instructions are here to help you visualize how to make a single serving of shrimp tacos.
+See the recipe card below for ingredient amounts and full recipe instructions.

-- Melt the butter in a small skillet over medium-high heat.
-Add the garlic and sauté, stirring frequently for 30 seconds.
+- In a small skillet over medium-high heat, melt the butter.
+Add garlic and cook, stirring, for 30 seconds.

-- Make the avocado taco sauce: Scoop the avocado flesh into a small food processor or blender.
-Add the yogurt, lime juice, spinach, olive oil, creole seasoning, cumin, and salt.
-Puree until smooth.
+- Make the sauce: In a small blender or small food processor, combine avocado, yogurt, lime juice, spinach, olive oil, Creole seasoning, cumin, and salt.
+Blend until smooth.

-- Assemble the tacos: Divide the shrimp and garlic between the two tortillas.
-Spoon the avocado sauce over the shrimp.
-Top with fresh chopped cilantro, if desired and enjoy!
+- Assemble the tacos: Fill tortillas with shrimp and garlic.
+Spoon avocado sauce over the top and add chopped cilantro, if desired.

 Expert Tips